simonw/todomvc-datasette/README.md

 This is a modified version of the [Vanilla JavaScript TodoMVC Example](https://github.com/tastejs/todomvc/tree/gh-pages/examples/vanillajs) adapted to demonstrate the [Datasette 1.0 alpha JSON API](https://docs.datasette.io/en/latest/changelog.html#a0-2022-11-29).

-To try this out:
+To try this out, visit https://simonw.github.io/todomvc-datasette/

-- [Sign in as root](https://latest.datasette.io/login-as-root) to the Datasette demo instance
-- Use the [Create API token](https://latest.datasette.io/-/create-token) page to create a new API token
-- Visit https://simonw.github.io/todomvc-datasette/ and paste in your token

-Database tables used by this demo are automatically deleted every 15 minutes.
+The database table used by this demo is automatically deleted every 15 minutes.

-The only code I changed from the original is the code in this file:
+The code that talks to the Datasette API lives in this file:

 https://github.com/simonw/todomvc-datasette/blob/main/js/store.js

+This is the only file I changed from the original.